Director of Operations

 Jessica Marroquin Director of College Guidance and Alumni

 Jessica previously worked as a College Readiness Program Coordinator at Middle Earth, a youth services organization in New Jersey.
 In working with SBU youth, she has been able to draw on her personal background having immigrated with her family from El Salvador.
 She holds a B.A. from Thomas Edison State University in Social Sciences.

-Andrew Hanson Education Director
+Andrew Hanson Middle School Education Director

 Andrew joined South Bronx United in 2018 as the Assistant Director of Education Programs but had previously volunteered as a coach in the Recreational Soccer Program and SBU Academy.
 Originally from São Paulo, Brazil, soccer is in his blood.
 Andrew served as a Peace Corps volunteer in the Dominican Republic, where he used sports as a vehicle for a more holistic approach to youth development.
 He has also taught at Cristo Rey Jesuit High School in Chicago, Illinois and coached the boys junior varsity soccer team.
 He holds a US Soccer Federation 'D' Coaching License.
 Andrew holds a Masters of Arts in Spirituality from Fordham University and earned Bachelor's Degrees in Psychology and Organizational Communications from Creighton University, where he also played club soccer and managed the Men’s Soccer Division I team.

-Goldie Greenwald Social Services Program Manager
+Sara Gomez Immigration Services Program Manager

 Andy Jenkins Director of Soccer Programs